WoodWing/ww-studio-postman-collection/README.md

  - v0.2 - Added variables to the environment for Publication ID, Status ID and Object ID, Add variables to all of the current Workflow calls
  - v0.3 - Added Environment variables (Admin_User_Name, Admin_User_Password, Admin_Current_Ticket) to the Environment.
 Added 'CreateIssues' to the 'Administration' portion of the collection and did some work to clean up the other existing 'Administration' Requests.
  - v0.4 - Added 'SetObjectProperties' to the collection
+ - v0.5 - Add some calls for a specific use case... creating a Digital Article.
+See the directory called 'Digital Articles'.
+The new calls are the following:

+Located in 'Digital Articles > Supporting Requests'
+1. Upload Transfer Server request (PUT)
+2. Delete Transfer Server Request (PUT)
+3. Download Transfer Server Request (GET)

+Additional calls (Copy of already existing calls modified for the use case):
+Located in 'Digital Articles'

+1. QueryObjects Digital Article Template
+2. CreateObjects Digital Article

 ## ToDo
 ----